blakeblackshear/frigate/docs/docs/configuration/index.md

     retain:
       # Required: Default retention days (default: shown below)
       default: 10
+      # Optional: Mode for retention. (default: shown below)
+      #   all - save all recording segments for events regardless of activity
+      #   motion - save all recordings segments for events with any detected motion
+      #   active_objects - save all recording segments for event with active/moving objects
+      #
+      # NOTE: If the retain mode for the camera is more restrictive than the mode configured
+      #       here, the segments will already be gone by the time this mode is applied.
+      #       For example, if the camera retain mode is "motion", the segments without motion are
+      #       never stored, so setting the mode to "all" here won't bring them back.
+      mode: active_objects
       # Optional: Per object retention days
       objects:
         person: 15